I Am Not Your Negro: Synopsis

 The fourth chapter, "Selling the Negro," tracks the history of exploitation of Black people, from an economy of forced labor at the outset to an economy of imprisonment today.
 A perennial tension in American life is emphasized, brought about by the historic and continued oppression of Black Americans versus an unyielding effort among many white Americans to convince themselves that any racial problem that may have existed in the past has since been resolved.

 The fifth and final chapter, "I Am Not A Nigger," elucidates the modern-day condition of Black America by tying the strands of the previous four chapters together.
 In the closing scene, Baldwin asserts that "I can't be a pessimist because I'm alive, so I'm forced to be an optimist.
 But the future of the Negro in this country is precisely as bright or as dark as the future of the country.
 It is entirely up to the American people whether or not they are going to face and deal with and embrace this stranger whom they maligned so long.
 What white people have to do is try to find out in their own hearts why it was necessary to have a 'nigger' in the first place.
 Because I am not a nigger, I am a man!
 But if you think I'm a nigger, it means you need him.
 And the question the white population of this country has got to ask itself—North and South, because it's one country, and for a Negro there is no difference between the North and the South.
 It's just a difference in the way they castrate you, but the fact of the castration is the American fact—If I am not the nigger here, and you the white people invented him, then you've got to find out why.
 And the future of the country depends on that, whether or not it's able to ask [itself] that question."

-Cast

 Release

 The film premiered at the 2016 Toronto International Film Festival, where it won the Toronto International Film Festival People's Choice Award: Documentaries.
 Shortly after, Magnolia Pictures and Amazon Studios acquired distribution rights to the film.
 It was released for an Oscar-qualifying run on December 9, 2016, before re-opening on February 3, 2017.